steveicarus/iverilog/ivtest/README.txt

 ./vpi_reg.pl

-All these tests should pass for V11.devel.
-There are some expected failures for V10, which are flagged as Not Implemented
+All these tests should pass.

 The individual test results are found in the vpi_log directory and the gold files are in the vpi_gold